 - Sub-section: ‘Of cotton’ (the item is classified to cotton as this is the main material).

 The export commodity code is 61 03 4200 and the import commodity code is 61 03 420000.

 Help to classify your goods

 Getting goods analysed

-If you need to provide precise details of the composition of your goods - such as prepared foodstuffs - you may wish to obtain analytical advice from an independent laboratory of your choice at your own expense.
-Email the Library and Information Centre of the Royal Society of Chemistry: email@example.com for details of analysts.
+If you need to give exact details of what your goods are made up of, such as prepared foodstuffs – you can get advice from an independent laboratory of your choice at your own expense.

 Items packaged as a set